akoyabio/phenoptrReports/README.md

 To define the analysis, you select tissue categories, phenotypes, and markers of interest.

-To create the finalreports, the analysis app writes and runs an R script.
+To create the final reports, the analysis app writes and runs an R script.
 The script computes the aggregated statistics, writes them to an Excel workbook, and creates visualizations of the results in a Word document.